Salaah01/almost-free-elk-analytics/README.md

 # Almost Free ELK Analytics

-This is a simple ELK stack setup that can be used to analyse logs from your remote server on your local machine.
+This repository provides a simple, cost-effective ELK stack setup for analysing NGINX logs from a remote server on your local machine.
+By keeping everything local, there's no need for expensive third-party services or provisioning cloud servers to run ELK.

-At present, this only works for Nginx logs giving you the ability to analyse the logs in Kibana.
+At present, this setup only works with NGINX logs, giving you the ability to analyse and visualise them directly in Kibana.

 ## Contents
 - [Almost Free ELK Analytics](#almost-free-elk-analytics)